schultek/dart_mappable/packages/dart_mappable/doc/container.md

 - `get<T>()` will return the current mapper for type `T`.
 - `getAll()` will return all currently registered mappers.

+The `MapperContainer.global` has a default set of mappers for all core Dart types.
+When calling `MyClassMapper.ensureInitialized()` on a generated mapper, it will add itself to the global container and from thereon be usable through it.

+Additionally to using the preconfigured containers, you can also create one yourself using the `MapperContainer()` constructor.

-Additionally to controlling mappers manually for a single container, you can also link a container to another.
+In extension to controlling mappers manually for a single container, you can also link a container to another.
 That way container A can use all mappers of container B implicitly.

 - `link(MapperContainer container)` links the provided container to the current one.